NathanRael/ChatbotRemake/README.md

 # ChatbotRemake
 Remake of the last chatBot web app

-#Features
+# Features
 Here are the features :
-  -New desing
+  -New UI/UX desing

+# Upcoming feature
-  -Smooth animation and transition
+  -Smooth transition and animation
-  -Using external API

-#Note
+  -External API (GPT 3.5)

+# Note
 Note that the project is still under developpement